 Staff receive annual allergy, asthma, epilepsy training and other medical needs as they arise.

 Training is arranged as needs are identified within the cohort.

 Will my child be able to access all activities at nursery?

-All parents are invited to parent consultations, workshops and celebration events.
+All parents are invited to parent consultations and coffee mornings.

 What professionals may become involved with my child?

 We will work together to get the very best for your child.
 Depending upon your child's needs we will ask for help from others, with your permission.